SeanMcP/seanmcp.com/src/content/fix-trailing-whitespace-in-astro-components.md

 title: Fix trailing whitespace in Astro components
 description:
-  There is an issue with the Astro compiler that leaves unwanted whitespace in your elements, and this workaround will solve the problem until it's resolved
+  There is an issue with the Astro compiler that leaves unwanted whitespace in your elements, and this workaround will solve the problem until it's resolved.
 tags:
   - Articles
   - Astro